VariantSync/patching-with-matching-eval/INSTALL.md

 `Fix:` Follow the instructions described above in the section `Build the Docker Container`.

 ### No results after validation, or 'cannot create directory...: Permission denied'
 `Problem:` This problem can occur due to how permissions are managed inside the Docker container.
-More specifically, it will appear, if Docker is executed with elevated permissions (i.e., `sudo`) and if there is no [simulation-files](simulation-files) directory because it was deleted manually.
+More specifically, it will appear, if Docker is executed with elevated permissions (i.e., `sudo`) and if there is no [evaluation-workdir](evaluation-workdir) directory because it was deleted manually.
 In this case, Docker will create the directory with elevated permissions, and the Docker user has no permissions to access the directory.

-`Fix:` If there is a _simulation-files_ directory, delete it with elevated permission (e.g., `sudo rm -r results`).
+`Fix:` If there is a _evaluation-workdir_ directory, delete it with elevated permission (e.g., `sudo rm -r results`).
-Then, execute `git restore simulation-files` to restore the deleted directory.
+Then, execute `git restore evaluation-workdir` to restore the deleted directory.

 ### Failed to create LLB definition: No match for platform in manifest
 Please contact us if you encounter the following issue while building the Docker image: